Director of Policy Studies and the Peace Accords Matrix

 David Cortright is the Director of the Peace Accords Matrix (PAM) at the Kroc Institute for International Peace Studies and Special Advisor for Policy Studies at the Keough School of Global Affairs.
 He also is Chair of the Board of the Fourth Freedom Forum.

-Cortright is the author or co-editor of 19 books, including the forthcoming volume Civil Society, Peace and Power (Rowman & Littlefield, 2016), and Drones and the Future of Armed Conflict (University of Chicago, 2015).
+Cortright is the author or co-editor of more than 20 books, including the volume Waging Peace in Vietnam (New Village Press, 2019), and Governance for Peace (Cambridge University Press, 2017), which was selected by Choice as an outstanding academic title of the year.
 He also is the editor of Peace Policy, an online journal published by the Kroc Institute.
 He blogs at davidcortright.net.

-Other recent works by Cortright include the second edition of Gandhi and Beyond: Nonviolence for a New Political Age (Paradigm, 2009), Peace: A History of Movements and Ideas (Cambridge University Press, 2008), and Uniting Against Terror: Cooperative Nonmilitary Responses to the Global Terrorist Threat (MIT, 2007), co-edited with George A. Lopez.
-Over the past decade, Cortright and Lopez have written or co-edited a series of major works on multilateral sanctions, including Smart Sanctions (Rowman & Littlefield, 2002), Sanctions and the Search for Security (Lynne Rienner, 2002) and The Sanctions Decade (Rienner, 2000).
+Other works by Cortright include the second edition of Gandhi and Beyond: Nonviolence for a New Political Age (Paradigm, 2009), and Peace: A History of Movements and Ideas (Cambridge University Press, 2008).
+Cortright and George A. Lopez have written or co-edited a series of major works on multilateral sanctions, including Smart Sanctions (Rowman & Littlefield, 2002), Sanctions and the Search for Security (Lynne Rienner, 2002) and The Sanctions Decade (Rienner, 2000).
 Cortright also is editor of The Price of Peace: Incentives and International Conflict Prevention (Rowman & Littlefield, 1997).

 Cortright has written widely about nonviolent social change, nuclear disarmament, and the use of multilateral sanctions and incentives as tools of international peacemaking.
 He has provided research services to the foreign ministries of Canada, Denmark, Germany, Japan, The Netherlands, Sweden, and Switzerland, and has served as consultant or advisor to agencies of the United Nations, the Carnegie Commission on Preventing Deadly Conflict, the International Peace Academy, and the John D. and Catherine T. MacArthur Foundation.